pabloferg/dialogflow1/README.md

 }
 ```

-We create the following function.
+Then we create the main function for our Intent.

-It will be called when the Intent GetFlightInfo is detected (i.e. user asks *'how much is a flight to Paris?'*)
+It will be called when the Intent `GetFlightInfo` is detected (i.e. user asks *'how much is a flight to Paris?'*)

 ```javascript
  function GetFlightInfoHandler(agent) {